+Fund (see definition above)

-Fund Program
+Program

+Function

-Function Fiscal Year
+Fiscal Year

+Object

-Object Grant
+Grant

-Facility (School) Project
+Facility (School)

+Project

 Function refers to the objective or purpose of an expenditure.
 Functions are the activities performed to accomplish the objectives of the organization.
-The activities of school districts are classified into four major functional categories as follows:
+The activities of school districts are classified into four major functional categories, as follows:

 Instruction.
-Instruction includes activities dealing directly with the teaching of pupils or the interaction between teacher and pupils.
-Instruction is further classified as Basic (K-12), Exceptional, Vocational-Technical, and Adult General.
-"Other Instruction" is provided for programs such as recreation, enrichment, and pre-kindergarten instruction.
+Instruction includes activities dealing directly with the teaching of students or the interaction between teacher and students.
+Instruction is further classified as Basic (K-12), Exceptional, Career and Technical, and Adult General.
+"Other Instruction" includes programs such as recreation, enrichment, and prekindergarten instruction.

 Instructional Support Services.
-This category includes administrative, technical, and logistical support to facilitate and enhance instruction.
-Instructional Support Services include Pupil Personnel Services, Instructional Media, Instruction and Curriculum Development Services, Instructional Staff Training Services, and Instructional-Related Technology.
+The Instructional Support Services category includes administrative, technical, and logistical support to facilitate and enhance instruction.
+Instructional Support Services include Student Personnel Services, Instructional Media, Instruction and Curriculum Development Services, Instructional Staff Training Services, and Instructional-Related Technology.

 General Support Services.
-The General Support Services category includes activities associated with establishing policy, operating schools and the school system, and providing the necessary facilities and services for the staff and pupils.
-This includes salaries and expenses for the Board, General Administration, School Administration, Facilities Acquisition and Construction, Fiscal Services, Food Services, Central Services, Pupil Transportation Services, Operation of Plant, Maintenance of Plant, and Administrative Technology Services.
+The General Support Services category includes activities associated with establishing policy, operating schools and the school system, and providing the necessary facilities and services for the staff and students.
+This includes salaries and expenditures for the Board, General Administration, School Administration, Facilities Acquisition and Construction, Fiscal Services, Food Services, Central Services, Student Transportation Services, Operation of Plant, Maintenance of Plant, and Administrative Technology Services.

 Community Services.
-Community Services consist of those activities that are not directly related to providing education for pupils in a school system.
+Community Services are activities that are not directly related to providing education for students in a school system.
 These include noninstructional services provided by the school system for the community.